annayqho/TheCannon/Code/Sphinx/index.rst

 The output of these diagnostics with sample plots are listed below.

-3.1) Plot of the baseline spectrum (0th order coefficients) as a function of wavelength.
+3.1) Plot of the baseline spectrum (0th order coefficients) as a function of wavelength, with continuum pixels overlaid.

 .. image:: baseline_spec_with_cont_pix.png

-3.2) Plot the leading coefficients of each label as a function of wavelength
+3.2) Plot the leading coefficients of each label and scatter as a function of wavelength

 .. image:: leading_coeffs.png

-3.3) Histogram of the reduced chi squareds of the fits (normalized by DOF, where DOF = npixels-nlabels)
+3.3) Histogram of the chi squareds of the fits, with a dotted line corresponding to the number of degrees of freedom.

 .. image:: modelfit_chisqs.png

 Step 4: *The Cannon*'s Test Step (``infer_labels``, ``test_set_diagnostics``)
 -----------------------------------------------------------------------------